hdg7/QKDNetworks/README.md

 # QKDNetworks
-An algorithm to select repeaters for QKD Networks
+An algorithm to select repeaters for QKD Networks.

+This algorithm is published in the following journal:

+-- Under Review --

+Please, if you used this code, cite our paper.

+The code is licensed under GPLv3 license.
+Copyrighted to Hector D. Menendez.

 ## File list